roboseb/pokemetrics/README.md

     Got a lot of good shit working.
 Wanna see if I can fix some basic aspect ration issues tomorrow.

+November 8th, 2023

+    My cough is getting worse, my sniffles have gotten better.
+I'll take it.

+    Looking at the issue I was having with resizing certain pokeart, I think the issue isn't really art that is wider than it is tall, but we'll see.

 --To-Do--

 DONE-basic inputs